-What is the process for applying to a program in the Radiation Technology Department?
+How do I apply to a program in the Radiation Technology department?

 - Refer to our website and your program of choice for initial information and introduction.